-The University broke ground May 15, 2011 on Mosaic Village, part of an exciting new venture to revitalize the Northwest Corridor, spanning from Center City to the University gates.
+The University opened Mosaic Village in October 2012 as part of an exciting new venture to revitalize the Northwest Corridor, spanning from Center City to the University gates.
 The project is the brainchild of the Beatties Ford Road Task Force, a University-led group of businesses, developers, residents and city authorities who are charting a course for revitalizing the West End.

 In Harmony with the Historic West End

 Inspired by the area’s rich history and unmatched resilience, JCSU’s Mosaic Village has carefully been sculpted by the cultural influence of jazz music, seen and heard at the nearby historic Excelsior Club.
 The rhythmic progression of the building pulls from the jazz aesthetic and its improvisational, yet structured, nature.
 A study of how the layers of music can inform and compose the layers of architecture produces an array of breaks, riffs, vamps, bridges and improvs in physical form.

 Following these rules from the realm of jazz, the public and physical realm of Mosaic Village becomes an architectural composition that respects its history, while chartering a new path for the Historic West End community.

 Transforming the Community

 A project like Mosaic Village is designed to attract new businesses that will benefit from residents living in high-density housing.
 For added convenience, the property includes a 400-car parking deck, 7,500 square feet of retail space and a 4,000-square-foot rooftop terrace.
 The facility’s design by Neighboring Concepts reflects a vibrant mosaic of color and a modern style that fits the University’s urban landscape.